Skip to content

 Your actual return can vary from our target rates for a few key reasons: Repayment Timing: Your annualised return is highly dependent on exactly when a borrower repays.
 Early repayments allow you to redeploy capital faster, while late repayments tie up your capital and slow down your effective annualised return.
 Idle Funds: You only earn the upfront fee on capital that is actually disbursed into a loan.
 Any money sitting un-deployed in your Brolly Wallet does not earn a return.
 Variable Fees: Target rates can vary depending on the specific fees attached to your matched loans, and returns are never guaranteed.
 Because your funds are matched directly to individual borrowers who will naturally repay at different speeds, looking at your blended results across all of your active and completed loans (your "portfolio view") will always give you the most accurate picture of your true earnings.
 Disclaimer: Target rates are strictly illustrative.
 Actual returns are variable, dependent on individual borrower behavior and platform utilisation, and are not guaranteed.
 Past performance is not indicative of future results.

-How your returns could work?
+How your returns could work

 When do I receive my principal and earnings back?